misuzu/nix-simple-deploy/README.md

 }
 ```

-Now you are ready to deploy stuff:
+Now you are ready to deploy stuff!

+To simply copy some store path use `nix-simple-deploy path`:
 ```bash
 $ nix-simple-deploy path \
   --use-local-sudo \